jhipster/generator-jhipster-react-native/README.md

   - Verify version with `ignite --version`
 - Mac users require [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) to be installed
   - Verify `pod` installation with `pod install`
-- Not required but highly recommended, [Reactotron](https://github.com/infinitered/reactotron) makes debugging super simple and comes preconfigured
+- Not required but highly recommended, [Reactotron](https://github.com/infinitered/reactotron) makes debugging much easier and comes pre-configured

 To generate an app, run the following command: